Computer Science 308-610A

 Evaluation

 Regularly, a set of problems will be assigned.
 These include ordinary textbook problems as well as data structure problems drawn from a variety of application fields.
-In all, nine assignments are planned.
+In all, eight assignments are planned.
+There is no formal final examination.

 Textbook